 We will keep your information confidential except where disclosure is required or permitted by law (for example to government bodies and law enforcement agencies) or as described in section 8 below.
-Generally, we will only use your information within Cyferd.
-However, sometimes Cyferd uses third parties to process your information on our behalf.
-Cyferd requires these third parties to comply strictly with its instructions and Cyferd requires that they do not use your personal information for their own business purposes unless you have explicitly consented to the use of your personal information in this way.
+Generally, we will only use your information within, however, sometimes Cyferd uses third parties to process your information on our behalf.
+Cyferd requires these third parties to comply strictly with its instructions and Cyferd requires that they do not use your personal information for their own business purposes, unless you have explicitly consented to the use of your personal information in this way.
 We will never sell your information to a third party.

 If we need your consent, we will:

-Cyferd policy is not to engage nor keep information on persons under 16 years of age.
-If you are aged 16 or under, please get your parent/guardian to provide any personal information to Cyferd on your behalf, stating clearly the purpose for sharing such information.
-Only where it is necessary to comply with the law, will such information be recorded and kept.
+Cyferd’s policy is not to engage with, nor keep information on persons under 16 years of age.
+If you are aged 16 or under, please ensure your parent or guardian provides any personal information to Cyferd on your behalf, clearly stating the purpose for sharing such information.
+Only where it is necessary to comply with the law will such information be recorded and kept.

-We will hold your personal information on our systems for as long as is necessary for the relevant activity, or as long as is set out in any relevant contract you hold with Cyferd or Cyferd corporate retention schedule (a database that defines which documents should be kept and for how long).
-If your circumstances change, a flag goes on the database and while Cyferd cannot use the personal information, it stays on the system for a period of one year for administration purposes before being deleted automatically.
+We will hold your personal information on our systems for as long as is necessary for the relevant activity, or as long as is set out in any relevant contract you hold with Cyferd, or Cyferd corporate retention schedule (a database that defines which documents should be kept and for how long).
+If your circumstances change, a flag goes on the database and, while Cyferd cannot use the personal information, it stays on the system for a period of one year for administrative purposes before being deleted automatically.

 Where you contribute material to Cyferd, we will generally only keep your content for as long as is reasonably required for the purpose(s) for which it was submitted.

-Cyferd, as brokers of contemporary thought, also has an obligation to record snapshots of history which may include some User Generated Content, i.e., content provided by the public.
-Therefore, some content submitted to, or shared with, Cyferd may be retained for prolonged periods of time or potentially indefinitely in Cyferd Archive, which is true of News contributions which are published.
+Cyferd, as brokers of contemporary thought, also has an obligation to record snapshots of history which may include some User Generated Content i.e., content provided by the public.
+Therefore, some content submitted to, or shared with Cyferd, may be retained for prolonged periods of time or potentially indefinitely in Cyferd Archives, which is true of news contributions which are published.
 There may also be rare instances where we will share your contribution with third parties in the interests of maintaining archives.
-Where possible, we will endeavour to inform you upfront or let you know at a later date where we are likely to keep content indefinitely.
+Where possible, we will endeavour to inform you as soon as possible, or let you know at a later date where we are likely to keep content indefinitely.

 We place a great deal of importance on the security of all personal information.
 We have in place appropriate technical and security measures which are reviewed routinely.
 Our approach to information security is validated by our internal security audit performed by the Head of Technology.

 We respect and place significant importance on your rights.
-The recently adopted EU General Data Protection Regulations outline your rights, and provides further information in relation to those rights detailing what we must and will do when you wish to exercise your rights.
+The recently adopted EU General Data Protection Regulations outline your rights, and provide further information in relation to those rights and details what we must and will do, and/or when you wish to exercise your rights.
 In summary, your rights include the right to:

-If you wish to object or to withdraw consent, you may contact us through one of the methods detailed below in the ‘Contact us’ section.
-In addition, where we have sent you a marketing email, we will have provided an ‘unsubscribe’ or ‘set your preferences’ or ‘opt-out’ link which you can use to stop any future marketing communications.
+If you wish to object or to withdraw consent, you may contact us through one of the methods detailed below in section 16.
+In addition, where we have sent you a marketing email, we will have provided an ‘unsubscribe’, ‘set your preferences’ or ‘opt-out’ link which you can use to stop any future marketing communications.